Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 In order to make sure that the actual communication between Alice and Bob cannot be retraced, the message on the server neither contains meta data of the sender nor of the recipient.
 Those are inside of the encrypted message.
 With this no correlation of the communication partners is possible.
 On the other hand the recipients cannot select the messages send to them.
 The protocol stipulates, that all recipients poll selected drops on a regular basis and receive all new messages.
-Only a successful decryption determines that s message is actually for the recipient.
+Only a successful decryption determines that the message is actually for the recipient.
 It is a Subscribe to Broadcasts via polling - like in the classifieds analogy we used above.

 To be more concrete: A client has to read *all* messages of a channel (drop), in order to filter out the ones meant for him.
 This is producing a communication overhead, but is ensuring the anonymity of the communication itself.
-So it can only be determined that somebody is participant in the whole ystem, but not which his communication partners are.
+So it can only be determined that somebody is participant in the whole system, but not which his communication partners are.

 ## Access rights